 Developmental Foot and Ankle Conditions

-Children grow quickly—we surely don’t have to tell you that!
-During this time, parents might observe abnormalities in the shape of their child's feet or the way they walk.
-Some examples include:
+As we know, children grow quickly!
+During this period of growth, parents might observe abnormalities in the shape of their child's feet or their gait.

 Heel Pain in Children